5 Pricing Experiments Your eCommerce Store Can Try Today To Increase Sales

 How do you feel about the following prices?

 Now, check how your prices in your store are displayed.
-Maybe you have price such as 14.00 or 14.20.
+For example, maybe you have a price such as 14.00 or 14.20.
 Can you change them to 14?

 They should appear cheaper and thus lead to higher conversions.